GFW Technical Review 06 – HTTPS Censorship

 SNI is a TLS extension that allows a client to indicate which hostname it is attempting to connect to during the handshake.
 It was introduced to solve a practical problem: a single IP address often hosts multiple HTTPS websites, and the server needs to know which certificate to present before the encrypted channel is established.
 Although technically optional in the protocol specification, SNI is practically mandatory due to the prevalence of shared hosting, and is used by virtually all clients.

-For GFW, SNI is a gift.
+For the GFW, SNI is a gift.
 It provides a reliable, standardized field that reveals exactly which website a user is attempting to visit.
-GFW can simply inspect the SNI field of every TLS ClientHello and match it against a blocklist of forbidden domains.
-When a match is found, GFW injects TCP RST packets to terminate the connection, just as it does for other blocked content.
+The GFW inspects the SNI field of every TLS ClientHello and matches it against a blocklist of forbidden domains.
+When a match is found, it injects TCP RST packets to terminate the connection, just as it does for other blocked content.

 Encrypted Client Hello (ECH)

-The plaintext SNI troubles the entire Internet security community.
-It represents the most substantial privacy leak remaining in the TLS/HTTPS infrastructure.
-Encrypted Server Name Indication (ESNI) was introduced to address this issue, and its successor, Encrypted Client Hello (ECH), has since been standardized as a TLS 1.3 extension.
+The plaintext SNI is the largest remaining privacy leak in TLS/HTTPS.
+Encrypted Server Name Indication (ESNI) was introduced to address it, and its successor, Encrypted Client Hello (ECH), has since been standardized as a TLS 1.3 extension.

-ECH works by splitting the ClientHello into two parts: an outer portion with the standard plaintext ClientHello format, and an inner portion containing encrypted extensions – including the real SNI and other sensitive fields like ALPN.
-For compatibility reasons, the outer extensions still contain a plaintext SNI, but this is a decoy (often pointing to a generic CDN hostname).
+ECH works by splitting the ClientHello into two parts: an outer portion with the standard plaintext ClientHello format, and an inner portion containing encrypted extensions, including the real SNI and other sensitive fields like ALPN.
+For compatibility reasons, the outer extensions still carry a plaintext SNI, but this is a decoy (often pointing to a generic CDN hostname).
 Only the encrypted inner SNI reveals the actual destination.

 Encrypting the inner ClientHello presents a bootstrapping problem: at this point, no TLS connection has been established, so there is no secure channel available.
-ECH solves this by working in conjunction with DNS – typically DNS-over-HTTPS to prevent DNS-level leakage.
+ECH solves this with help from DNS, typically DNS-over-HTTPS to prevent DNS-level leakage.
 Along with the standard IP address, the DNS response includes the server’s ECH configuration, which contains a public key.
 The client uses this public key to encrypt the inner ClientHello.
-The server decrypts it and proceeds with the real handshake, while GFW sees nothing useful.
+The server decrypts it and proceeds with the real handshake, while the GFW sees nothing useful.

-ECH poses a major challenge for GFW.
-It eliminates the only field that GFW can reliably use to identify the destination.
-Fortunately for GFW, ECH deployment remains limited.
-While most major browsers already support ECH, server-side adoption will take years to become widespread.
-This allows GFW to block all ECH connections without causing significant collateral damage for the time being.
+ECH poses a major challenge for the GFW.
+It eliminates the only field the GFW can reliably use to identify the destination.
+Fortunately for the GFW, ECH deployment remains limited.
+Most major browsers already support it, but server-side adoption will take years to become widespread.
+For the time being, the GFW can block all ECH connections without causing significant collateral damage.

-Researchers have observed that GFW inspects the TLS extension identifiers in ClientHello messages and drops packets (rather than injecting TCP RST) when it detects ESNI or ECH.
-This is followed by residual censorship on that connection for two to three minutes.
-However, as ECH adoption grows over the coming years, the collateral damage from blanket blocking will become substantial, and GFW may be forced to abandon this approach.
+Researchers have observed that the GFW inspects the TLS extension identifiers in ClientHello messages and drops packets (rather than injecting TCP RST) when it detects ESNI or ECH.
+Residual censorship then kicks in on that connection for two to three minutes.
+As ECH adoption grows over the coming years, the collateral damage from blanket blocking will become substantial, and the GFW may be forced to abandon this approach.

 Domain Fronting

 Ordinarily, the same domain name is used in all three places.
-The key insight of domain fronting is to use different domain names.
-In the DNS query and TLS SNI – both visible to the censor – the client specifies a benign domain that happens to share infrastructure with the blocked domain.
+The key insight of domain fronting is to use different ones.
+In the DNS query and TLS SNI (both visible to the censor), the client specifies a benign domain that happens to share infrastructure with the blocked domain.
 Inside the encrypted HTTP request, the Host header points to the actual blocked destination.

 CDN Infrastructure